India

 Poor

-At COP26 in 2021, Prime Minister Narendra Modi announced a 2070 net zero target for India and during COP27 India submitted its Long-term Strategy for Low Carbon Development (LTS).
+At COP26 in 2021, Prime Minister Narendra Modi announced a 2070 net zero target for India and during COP27 India submitted its Long-term Strategy for Low Carbon Development (LT-LEDS).
 We evaluate the net zero target as “Poor”.

-The full net zero target analysis can be found here.
+Our full net zero analysis is here.

 Latest publications